lifelong-learn/dev-test/README.md

 The backend port has been reassigned to port 4000.
 Hence, it is accesible via [http://localhost:4000](http://localhost:4000).

-To run test on frontend or backend, go to the frontend folder and run:
+To run test on frontend, go to the frontend folder and run:

 ### `npm test`